EdoardoGruppi/AMLS_assignment20_21/README.md

 A comprehensive guide concerning how to run the code along with additional information is provided in the file [Instruction.md](https://github.com/EdoardoGruppi/AMLS_assignment20_21/blob/main/Instructions.md).

-To first understand: which packages are required to the execution of the code, the role of each file or the software used read the Sections below.
+The packages required for the execution of the code along with the role of each file and the software used are described in the Sections below.

 ## Packages required

 The following lists gather all the packages needed to run the project code.
 Please note that the descriptions provided in this subsection are taken directly from the package source pages.
-In order to have more details on them it is reccomended to directly reference to their official sites.
+For more details it is reccomended to directly reference to their official sites.

 **Compulsory :**